Sea Fishing Scotland’s West Coast

 Fishing Lock Etive

-Loch Etive is fresh water in parts and salt water in others – sometimes it’s both in the same place, with trout in the fresh water that floats on the surfance and spurdog, conger and ray lingering on the seabed below.
+Loch Etive is fresh water in parts and saltwater in others – sometimes it’s both in the same place, with trout in the freshwater that floats on the surface and spurdog, conger and ray lingering on the seabed below.
 It’s also one of those rare places you can catch haddock from the shore!
-Lures and baits work well, but if you’re bait fishing you’ll be wanting heavier leads and a sizeable reel to be able to hold enough line to fish such a deep water mark.
+Lures and baits work well, but if you’re bait fishing you’ll be wanting heavier leads and a sizeable reel to be able to hold enough line to fish such a deep watermark.
 As you can imagine, the spurdog is one of the most common catches here.
 Catch and release fishing is strongly recommended to protect the fish population in the area.

 Gairloch is a sheltered place to fish with the usual Scottish sea fishing suspects – cod, pollack, ray and a few haddock.

 Lochinver is a village known for its fishing, and offers the angler a generally sheltered fishing experience not far from Inverness, with a tree-lined coast and remoteness that only Scotland can offer in the UK.
-The fish market here puts it on the map and the area is surrounded with beautufil scottish highland scenery.
+The fish market here puts it on the map and the area is surrounded by beautiful Scottish highland scenery.